 Storm drains lead directly to nearby water bodies, so keeping lawn and yard care by-products and pool, fountain and spa discharges out of storm drains will reduce the amount of pollutants entering our local waters.
-As you perform your household chores this fall, following the guidance below will help improve and protect our local water quality, and make you an H2O Hero!
+As you perform your household chores, following the guidance below will help improve and protect our local water quality and make you an H2O Hero!

 Lawn and Yard Care